Table of contents

 3. Towns and Places

-In the following I will illustrate selected places in Wales.
+In the following I will illustrate a selection of places in Wales.

-The comparatively small town of Aberystwyth (about 13.000 inhabitants) is situated on the western coast of Wales (Cardigan Bay).
+The small town of Aberystwyth (about 13.000 inhabitants) is situated on the western coast of Wales at the Cardigan Bay.

-The town possesses a romantic promenade with many historical buildings, most remarkable perhaps the Old College that belongs to the Aberystwyth University.
+The town possesses a romantic promenade with many historical buildings, most remarkable is probably the Old College that belongs to the Aberystwyth University.

 In Wales, castles (or remains of them) are omnipresent.

-Aberystwyth Castle had been one of those ancient fortifications, but unfortunately only a few wall-fragments and debris of the gates remained since the castle was razed to the ground in 1649 by henchmen of Oliver Cromwell.
+Aberystwyth Castle had been one of those many centuries-old fortifications, but unfortunately only a few wall-fragments and debris of the gates remain today since the castle was razed to the ground in 1649 by henchmen of Oliver Cromwell.

 The National Library of Wales